frank26080115/OpenMV-Astrophotography-Gear/README.md

 (that video shows how it works but it's slower in real life as the shutter speed needs to be much slower)

-Since I didn't want to rely on the browser for local storage, when the user wants to save a setting, it's sent back to the HTTP server as an AJAX request.
+Since I didn't want to rely on the browser for local storage, when the user wants to save a setting, it's sent back to the HTTP server.
 The server will save it as a JSON file in the OpenMV's flash memory.

 The UI used a lot of [jQuery UI](https://jqueryui.com/), which made great looking and easy to use UI elements on mobile browsers.
 I had to hack the theme CSS to keep only the checkbox tick image to lighten up the payload.